 Pacific Coast beauty will surround you as we head south on Highway 1.
 Keep your eyes peeled for glimpses of all kinds of wildlife, such as sea otters, elephant seals, humpback whales, white sharks and dozens of species of seabirds and shorebirds.

-Join your Expedition Leader and your tour mates for a getting-to-know-you sunset happy hour.
+As the sun sets, join your Expedition Leader and your tour mates for a getting-to-know-you sunset happy hour.
 You will have free time for dinner, then, lose yourself in the rhythmic waves of the beach before retiring to your comfy Monterey lodging.

 Once we reach the Yosemite Valley, you will have a guided tour as well as a couple of hours of free time to explore.
 Check out the Ansel Adams Gallery or the Yosemite Valley Wilderness Center in Yosemite Village.
 Both are great spots to pick up some souvenirs and gifts for friends back home.
 Don't forget to snap some cool pictures of Yosemite Falls!